Kachi-Awaji/GIT-intro/Lesson-4.md

 }

 ```
-We have now updated our files.
+Our files now have some code.
+You can click the _index.html_ file to view the webpage.
 Type 'git status' to see updated information about the repository.

 ![__Git__ Status](./images/32-GitStatusBefore2ndCommit.png)